Sainsbury’s and Nectar announce the tastiest fads for 2022 in “What the Nation Ate.”

 * As of December 2022, based on the Nectar database. **

-You must have data showing the number of stores visited, the contents of your basket, and the top three products in order to be presented a personalised Year in Review.
+You must have data showing the number of stores visited, the contents of your basket, and the top three products in order to be presented with a personalized Year in Review.